 So here it is… the flywheel model for an email program:

-- Engage – Onboarding and building their trust
+- Engage – Add value and build trust

 - Convert = Revenue

 By following this flywheel model, momentum begins to compound, and over time you have a comprehensive list of eager subscribers that continue to engage and convert into revenue.